GainorB/css-box-model/readme.md

   border: 15px dashed navy;
 }
 ```
 ### Did anyone notice a change?
-A border change should be noticeable, did anyone try adding a border to only one side?
+A border change should be noticeable, did anyone try adding a border to only one side or a cool border-style?

 [Diagram of border styles](https://github.com/GainorB/css-box-model/blob/master/extras.md#this-diagram-shows-you-the-available-border-styles)